-Almost everyone in his or her lifetime sustain some form of trauma to the head.
-Elderly, babies and those with problems such as alcohol abuse, anti-coagulants therapy are especially prone to serious consequences after a head injury.
-In Singapore, head injury is the leading cause of disabilities and deaths in adults under 40 years of age.
-As a result, it has significant impact on the brain-injured patient, family and society.
+In Singapore, head injury occurs commonly after motor vehicle accidents, falls at home or at work, acts of violence, sports and recreational injuries.
+It is also the leading cause of disabilities and deaths in adults under 40 years of age.
+As a result, it has a signicant impact on the patient, family and society.

 Subscribe to our mailing list to get the updates to your inbox